-QUESTIONS AND ANSWERS ABOUT THE ANNUAL MEETING AND VOTING 1 What is the purpose of the Annual Meeting?
-1 Who is entitled to vote at the Annual Meeting?
-1 What are my voting rights?
-1 1 1 1 2 2 2 2 3 3 3 4 4 4 How many shares must be present to hold the Annual Meeting?
-1 What is the difference between a stockholder of record and a "street name" holder?
-1 How can I submit my proxy?
-2 How do I vote if I hold shares in the Papa John's International, Inc. 401(k) Plan?
-2 What does it mean if I receive more than one set of proxy materials?
-2 Can I vote my shares in person at the Annual Meeting?
+QUESTIONS AND ANSWERS ABOUT THE ANNUAL MEETING AND VOTING What is the purpose of the Annual Meeting?
+Who is entitled to vote at the Annual Meeting?
+What are my voting rights?
+How many shares must be present to hold the Annual Meeting?
+What is the difference between a stockholder of record and a "street name" holder?
+How can I submit my proxy?
+How do I vote if I hold shares in the Papa John's International, Inc. 401(k) Plan?
+What does it mean if I receive more than one set of proxy materials?
+Can I vote my shares in person at the Annual Meeting?
 How does the Board recommend that I vote?
 What if I do not specify how I want my shares voted?
 Can I change my vote after submitting my proxy?
-2 2 What vote is required to approve each item of business included in the Notice of Annual Meeting?
-2 2 What vote is required to approve each item of business included in the Notice of Annual Meeting?
+What vote is required to approve each item of business included in the Notice of Annual Meeting?
 What is householding?
-2 What is nousenolaling?
-Who pays for the cost of proxy preparation and solicitation?
-4 who pays for the cost of proxy preparation and solicitation?
-4 CORPORATE GOVERNANCE 4 Majority Voting Standard for Director Elections 4 Code of Ethics and Business Conduct 4 5 Director Independence 5 Board Leadership Structure and Risk Management 4 4 5 5 5 6 7 7 9 9 Lead Independent Director 5 Meetings of the Board of Directors v 7 Committees of the Board of Directors $\frac{1}{7}$ Communications with the Board ģ Nominations for Directors ğ ~ ITEM 1, ELECTION OF DIRECTORS 10 Nominees for Election to the Board: Term Expiring in 2016 10 Directors Continuing in Office 11 Director Not Continuing in Office 12 - SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT 12 SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE 14 EXECUTIVE COMPENSATION/COMPENSATION DISCUSSION AND ANALYSIS 14 14 23 25 26 27 27 27 28 30 Summary Compensation Table 23 Grants of Plan-Based Awards 25 Outstanding Equity Awards at Fiscal Year-End 26 Option Exercises and Stock Vested 27 Nonqualified Deferred Compensation 27 Change in Control and Termination Payments 28 Director Compensation 30 CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS 32 Compensation Committee Interlocks and Insider Participation 32 32 32 32 33 Approval of Related Person Transactions 32 Transactions with Related Persons 33 AUDIT COMMITTEE REPORT 34 ITEM 2, RATIFICATION OF THE SELECTION OF INDEPENDENT AUDITORS 34 36 36 37 ITEM 3, ADVISORY APPROVAL OF THE COMPANY'S EXECUTIVE COMPENSATION 36 STOCKHOLDER PROPOSAL 37 OTHER BUSINESS 39 STOCKHOLDER PROPOSALS FOR THE 2014 ANNUAL MEETING 39 ANNUAL REPORT 39
+What is householding?
+1 1 1 1 2 2 2 2 2 3 3 3 4 4 CORPORATE GOVERNANCE .
+Majority Voting Standard for Director Elections .
+Code of Ethics and Business Conduct .
+Director Independence .
+Board Leadership Structure and Risk Management .
+Lead Independent Director .
+Meetings of the Board of Directors .
+Committees of the Board of Directors .
+Communications with the Board .
+Nominations for Directors .
+4 5 5 6 7 9 9 ITEM 1, ELECTION OF DIRECTORS Nominees for Election to the Board: Term Expiring in 2016 Directors Continuing in Office Director Not Continuing in Office 10 10 11 12 SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE.
+EXECUTIVE COMPENSATION/COMPENSATION DISCUSSION AND ANALYSIS Summary Compensation Table Grants of Plan-Based Awards Outstanding Equity Awards at Fiscal Year-End Option Exercises and Stock Vested Nonqualified Deferred Compensation Change in Control and Termination Payments Director Compensation 12 14 23 25 26 27 27 28 30 CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS 32 32 32 33 AUDIT COMMITTEE REPORT ITEM 2, RATIFICATION OF THE SELECTION OF INDEPENDENT AUDITORS ITEM 3, ADVISORY APPROVAL OF THE COMPANY'S EXECUTIVE COMPENSATION STOCKHOLDER PROPOSAL OTHER BUSINESS STOCKHOLDER PROPOSALS FOR THE 2014 ANNUAL MEETING ANNUAL REPORT 34 36 37 39 39 39